-- 1. A \$300.00 new service fee will be collected prior to installation for a permanent home service.
-A \$500.00 new service fee will be collected prior to installation for a non-permanent home or non-residence service.
-The Cooperative will furnish one 200 ampere meter base/disconnect combo at no additional charge. - a.
-A \$250.00 application fee will be collected for net-metering applicants in addition to the above new service fee to offset the cost for the administration, engineering and consultation needed to begin the netmetering process.
+- 1. A \$250.00 service fee will be collected prior to installation. - a.
+A \$250.00 application fee will be collected for net-metering applicants in addition to the \$250.00 service fee to offset the cost for the administration, engineering and consultation needed to begin the net-metering process.
 This fee will also cover up to two trips to the net-metering location by Cooperative employees.
 Additional trips thereafter will be charged to the applicant's electric account in accordance with the fee schedule in Policy 501. - 2.
-The Cooperative will extend electric service at the rate of \$6.00 per foot of line from the nearest Cooperative owned facility, also known as the 'tap point'. - a.
+The Cooperative will extend electric service at the rate of \$6.00 per foot for the first 300 feet of line from the nearest Cooperative owned facility, also known as the 'tap point', and at the rate of \$4.00 per foot thereafter. - a.
 The Cooperative will not extend to net-metering installations on the load (member) side of the existing service.
 All conductors and equipment connected from the service point location to the distributed generation (DG) source must be furnished and installed by the member.
 Any modifications required by the Cooperative to accommodate the DG source will be charged at the rate per foot listed above. - 3.
 Extensions along a public roadway maintained by the State, County or Township will be constructed at no charge to the member for permanent homes.
 Road right-of-way extensions will not commence until either a foundation or a well and a septic tank is installed at the building site, or a non-refundable fee of \$6.00 per foot is paid prior to construction.
-For non-permanent homes, non-residence services, and net-metering installations, such extensions will be constructed at

-\$6.00 per foot.
+For non-permanent homes, non-residence services, and net-metering installations, such extensions will be constructed at \$6.00 per foot.